Rob Davis Home Page

 Home is Telford, Shropshire.
 I'm the ICT Manager for a local manufacturing company.
 You are welcome to email me but manually remove the extra 'z' from the address.
 Due to spamming I don't accept email traffic from public email services such as Hotmail, Yahoo, MSN, Gmail etc which do not contain the word zooble in the body or subject line, or unless the sender is on my whitelist.

-There are two cats in the house; DJ, a black cat with white bits which make him look as if he is wearing a dinner jacket, hence the name and a four-year-old rescue cat called Riley, who is a do-what-you-like-to-me-as-long-as-you're-paying me-attention type.
+There are three cats in the house; DJ, a black cat with white bits which make him look as if he is wearing a dinner jacket, hence the name; a four-year-old rescue cat called Riley, who is a do-what-you-like-to-me-as-long-as-you're-paying me-attention type and a very young grey kitten called Monty, who at the moment has more energy than everyone else put together!

 If you like in Shropshire and are interested in forming a Sea Shanty singing band - please let me know!
 I have a name for it - "Staggers and Jaggs" - from the shanty 'Barratt's Privateers'.